Flora Kaai Hayes: Later life

 The Kalakaua Torah on display at Temple Emanu-El in 2012.

 After the death of Princess Abigail Kawānanakoa in 1945, the Kalakaua Torah was given to Hayes for safekeeping.
 Following her death in 1968, she left it to her son, Homer A. Hayes.
 Homer told Temple Emanu-El member Samuel Landau about the scroll in 1972, and it eventually passed into the Temple's ownership.

-Hayes was chosen to play Elvis Presley's grandmother-in-law in the 1961 film Blue Hawaii.
-The Honolulu Star-Bulletin described the role as "the meatiest part handed out to Islanders".
+Hayes was chosen to play a role alongside Elvis Presley in the 1961 film Blue Hawaii.
+The Honolulu Star-Bulletin described the role of a grandmother as "the meatiest part handed out to Islanders".
 She was selected for the role after she was recognized by a member of the production staff who had worked on The Hurricane, the 1937 film in which Hayes had also played a role.

 Around 1963, Hayes began volunteering with Annie Kanahele as a translator for the Bishop Museum, and they translated letters between aliʻi (hereditary nobility) as well as government documents.
 Hayes would read the letters aloud in Hawaiian, and Kanahele would transcribe them into English.
 Hayes received an award in 1965 from the National Society of Arts and Letters in recognition of her translation work.

 Hayes announced her candidacy as a delegate for the Hawaii Constitutional Convention of 1968 in December 1967.
 However, she died on February 3, 1968, at The Queen's Medical Center in Honolulu at age 74 before the election for convention delegates.